Amino acids: physical, chemical properties and peptide bond

 Formation of peptide bond

-- This type of bonds is formed when the amino group of one amino acid combines with the carboxyl group of another amino acid.
+• This type of bond forms when the amino group of one amino acid combines with the carboxyl group of another amino acid.

-- Such a linkages is formed by the removal; of elements of water or by dehydration from the alpha amino group of one amino acid and the alpha carboxyl group of another.
+• The removal of elements of water or dehydration from the alpha amino group of one amino acid and the alpha carboxyl group of another forms such linkages.

-- Three amino acids can be joined by two peptide bonds to form a tripeptide; similarly, four amino acids can be joined by three peptide bonds to form tetrapeptide, five to form a pentapeptide, and so forth.
+• Two peptide bonds can join three amino acids to form a tripeptide; similarly, three peptide bonds can join four amino acids to form a tetrapeptide, and five peptide bonds can join five amino acids to form a pentapeptide, and so forth.

-- When few amino acids can be joined in this pattern, the structure is termed as oligopeptide while, many amino acids are joined, the product is called a polypeptide.
+• When scientists join few amino acids in this pattern, they term the structure as oligopeptide; while when they join many amino acids, they call the product a polypeptide.

 Characteristics